bahrus/tsr/README.md

 # tsr
 Template String Reflection

-This is a libary which takes a ES 2015 (ES6) template string, parses it, and generates a simple AST like structure out of it.
+This is a libary which takes a ES 2015 (ES6) template string, parses it, and generates translations into binding syntax for various binding frameworks, including
+Angular, Angular 2, Polymer, Aurelia.

 ## Uses